keeratipong4/21-the-wild-oasis-website/README.md

 # The Wild Oasis 🌲 (for online guests)

 The Wild Oasis (for online guests) is a web application that allows online users to explore and book cabins.
-This is a demo version for educational purpose based on **The Ultimate Reacty.js** course on **Udemy** by **Jonas Schmedtmann**.
+This is a demo version for educational purpose based on [**The Ultimate Reacty.js**](https://shorturl.at/m3qIS) course on **Udemy** by [**Jonas Schmedtmann**](https://www.udemy.com/user/jonasschmedtmann/)

-Besides, there is another application with same name also called **The Wild Oasis**, but it's a completely different project made for hotel staff.
+Besides, there is another application with same name also called **The Wild Oasis**, but it's a completely different project made for hotel staff to manage the same hotel of this application.
 Click here to visit the other project [**The Wild Oasis (for hotel staff)**](https://wild-oasis-for-employee.vercel.app/)

 ## Features ✨